mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Friday, 18 July 2025
+## On Saturday, 19 July 2025

-- The average temperature today is 18.06˚C,
+- The average temperature today is 17.52˚C,
-- With highs of 18.32˚C and lows of 17.6˚C,
+- With highs of 18.31˚C and lows of 16.96˚C,
-- It may feel like 17.96˚C with overcast clouds
+- It may feel like 17.44˚C with overcast clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.61m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 78%
+- The pressure is 1008hPa and humidity is 81%
 - The sun will rise at 04:11 and set at 20:17

 <!-- weather_marker ends -->